Muzietto/es6-lambda-calculus/README.md

     def RECURSIVE f = (λs.(f (s s)) λs.(f (s s)))

-  unfortunately `RECURSIVE` is practically a carbon copy of `(SELF_APPLY SELF_APPLY)` and causes an infinite loop at the very first moment we present it to the browser.
+  unfortunately `RECURSIVE` (also known as the _fixed-point combinator_ or also the _Y-combinator_) is practically a carbon copy of `(SELF_APPLY SELF_APPLY)` and causes an infinite loop at the very first moment we present it to the browser.

   the codebase shows a little cheat about `MULT1` (called `MULT2`) that allows to run multiplication also in an eager interpreter.